grahamleslie/grahamleslie.github.io/_posts/2020-03-28-building-a-rpi-vehicle-dashboard.md

 ![Raspberry Pi running Navit](/assets/images/posts/pi-nav.jpg)

-At this point, I set up automatic login and configured Navit to launch at boot.
+Next, I set up automatic login and configured Navit to launch at boot.

 I used command strips to adhere the box to my dashboard (while being easy to remove), ran the magnetic GPS receiver to the underside of the roof, and ran power from a cigarette-lighter adapter.
+I conveniently already had a power source off the ignition switch, so the Raspberry Pi only gets power when the car is turned on.
+If you wire yours to an always-on power source, I suggest some kind of inline switch to make sure you don't case a parasitic leak.

 ![Raspberry Pi in Use](/assets/images/posts/pi-nav-installed.jpg)